IDENTRA

 Fraud intelligence takes a different approach.
 Instead of waiting for a confirmed loss to trigger an investigation, fraud intelligence frameworks are designed to identify indicators of fraudulent activity early — before the loss materializes or while it is still limited in scale.

 The indicators that matter vary by context.
-In identity fraud, the key signals are often inconsistencies — a Ghana Card number that does not match the associated biometric, an address that appears across multiple unrelated applications, a phone number linked to flagged accounts.
+In identity fraud, the key signals are often inconsistencies — a national ID number that does not match the associated biometric, an address that appears across multiple unrelated applications, a phone number linked to flagged accounts.
 Individually, each signal might be explainable.
 In combination, they form a pattern.

 This is where AI-assisted analysis changes the equation.
 A human analyst reviewing applications one at a time will miss cross-application patterns.
 An AI system processing the same data across an entire dataset can surface those patterns in real time — flagging combinations of signals that no individual reviewer would catch.